-Early on Monday morning, around 2.30 am, a motorcycle slowed down near the Jagdalpur home of Malini Subramaniam, who writes from Scroll.in from Bastar, Chhattisgarh.
+Early on Monday morning, around 2.30 am, a motorcycle slowed down near the Jagdalpur home of Malini Subramaniam, who writes for Scroll.in from Bastar, Chhattisgarh.
 Subramaniam, who was awake, heard the clang of something hitting the metal gate of her house.
 In the morning light, she saw large stones lying in the porch.
 The rear glass of her car lay shattered.

 Hours before the stones were thrown, around 6 pm on Sunday evening, a group of 20-odd men had gathered outside her house.
 They shouted slogans attacking her: Naxali Samarthak Bastar Chodo.
 Malini Subramaniam Mordabad.
 Naxal supporter, leave Bastar.
 Death to Malini Subramaniam.

 The men urged women from Subramaniam’s neighbourbood to join them, alleging that she was supplying arms to Maoists, and could plant bombs in their homes too.
 They asked the neighbours to throw stones at her home too.

 Subramaniam immediately recognised two of the men: Manish Parakh and Sampat Jha.
 Both were part of another group of approximately 20 men who had visited her house on January 10.
 They had introduced themselves as members of Samajik Ekta Manch, which they described as a newly formed forum in Jagdalpur town to counter Naxalism in Bastar and support the police in its work.
 Later, Subramaniam found out that Parakh is the secretary of the Bharatiya Janata Party’s Yuva Morcha and that Sampat Jha is a member of the Congress in Jagdalpur.